alexdawn/alexdawn.github.io/_posts/2025-09-01-alias-autoloader.md

 ...

 ```
 and it doesn't matter if file1 or file2 is loaded first.
 This was a huge improvement as the old system has a singleton class called `Module` that was called to load in a file and make other files in that "module" autoloadable.
 This worked in production but was somewhat fiddly in unit tests.
-With the alias autoloader it was as simple to test legacy classes by just a `use` statement and using the PSR4 autoloader that was always available no need for `Module::load()`
+With the alias autoloader it was as simple to test legacy classes by just a `use` statement and using the PSR4 autoloader that was always available no need for `Module::load()` that would load a lot more than just the class it needs.